Please have as much of the following information available when submitting your complaint:

 - Net weight

-- Purchase date and location
+- Purchase date and exact location where purchased.

 - How the food was stored, prepared, and handled